ryersondmp/sa11y-wp/readme.txt

 4. The Advanced Settings page where admins can customize different settings.

 == Changelog ==

+= 1.2.0 =
+* Upgrade to Sa11y 4.1.1
+* Simplified admin settings page.
+Removal of "Panel Position" option and embedded content sources.
+* Content authors can now change the panel position through Sa11y's settings panel.
+* Enhanced "Extra Props" section.
+Admins can customize or turn off any check programatically via props.
+* New experimental setting!
+Show "Edit" links in Images panel: Enabling this option will show an "Edit" link for each image in the Images panel if uploaded to the Media Library.
+This allows content authors to quickly add alt text to an image.

 = 1.1.9 =
 * Fixed a bug affecting WordPress versions 6.6 and earlier.